hydrokin/Auto-Crypto-Sender/README.md

 # Auto Crypto Sender

-Auto Crypto Sender is a Python application used to automatically send cryptocurrency donations.
 This application interacts with the blockchain using the Web3 library and is specific to the BSC network.

 ## Installation